Planning to travel in spring or fall? Gear up with one of the best softshell jackets for women!

-When you need to stand up to the elements during high-impact activities in cool windy weather, donning the Black Diamond Dawn Patrol Shell is never a bad idea.
+When you need your jacket to stand up to the elements during high-impact activities in cool windy weather, donning the Black Diamond Dawn Patrol Shell is never a bad idea.
 Fitted with a four-way stretch fabric, this top-notch softshell jacket provides the movement you need whether it’s to rip down the slopes or march through the city in search of cultural treasures.

-Where the Dawn Patrol Shell truly shines though is in its weather protection.
+Where the Dawn Patrol Shell truly shines among these jackets though is in its weather protection.
 The durable water repellant on the face fabric is perfect for shedding off a little light rain and snow while the jacket itself offers a fantastic combination of wind protection and warmth, too.
 You’ll even notice great breathability when you start working up a sweat.

 And despite its composure on the slopes, the Black Diamond Dawn Patrol Shell is the lightest jacket among the highest-performance softshells.
 This, of course, tags a few bucks onto the price.
-Truthfully, its premium price point is one of the only real downsides to picking one up for yourself.
+Truthfully, its premium price point is one of the only real downsides to picking one of these jackets up for yourself.